CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast admin-distance internal

-Configures the distance to apply to routes from IBGP peers when installed into the RIB.
+Configures the distance to apply to routes from iBGP peers when installed into the RIB.
 You can specify a value between 1 and 255.

 ### Command Syntax